If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is emergency contraception?

-- You forgot to take your birth control pills
+- You had unprotected sex and forgot to take your birth control pills.

 - Your partner’s condom broke or slipped off during sex

 - Your diaphragm slipped out of place during sex

 - You were forced to have unprotected sex

 There are 2 types of emergency contraception available.
 One option is medicine, which is often known as “the morning-after pill.”
 In Canada, pills that contain levonorgestrel (Plan B®) do not require a prescription from your healthcare provider.
 You can purchase them over the counter at a pharmacy.
 Pills that contain ulipristal acetate (ella®) do require a prescription.